 For Financial and/or Legal Help: Before you know whether you need financial help, you'll want to go to the website for the American Society of Clinical Oncology, which provides a valuable list of questions to ask in order to learn about the various cost factors associated with a particular diagnosis and treatment.
-Once you've done that, resources for gaining financial or legal help are available on the ASCO site but specific links include:
+Once you've done that, resources for gaining financial or legal help are available on the ASCO site (including a list of potential financial and legal resources), but specific additional links include:

 Individual pharmaceutical company Patient Assistance Programs.